 DIRINGER & SCHEIDEL ROHRSANIERUNG has been using this high-tech product for more than 20 years and is the world's largest user due to the large number of devices used.
 The core of the hydraulically or electrically operating system, which can also be used for low pressure groundwater ingress, is a self-propelled carrier.
 The functional units are controlled via a video camera from the base vehicle.
-The DS robots have an output of around 6 hp and can be equipped with various tools.
+The DS robots can be equipped with various tools.

 The robots are driven hydraulically or, in the latest generation, electrically by a powerful electric motor with a battery life of up to 10 hours.